Dakshjain1/Docker-CTF/README.md

 ### FEATURES
 * The storage where the web pages are loaded and the database is stored is Persistant and not Ephemeral.
-* This means that any container if gets corrupted by chance the data is never lost.
+* This means that any container if gets corrupted by chance, THE DATA IS NEVER LOST.
 * Simply just attach the volume to a new container.
 * This Container provides you the luxury to host a docker container with just 1 click and also terminate and wipe off everything without even loosing the data.